 8. The Franciscan connection

 Thanks to the research of Angela Serrano and Eulàlia Miralles we learned about a nucleus of pro-French Catalans during the revolt against Spain that included Margarit, de Marca and Francesc Fornés.
 The latter penned the controversial parts of the Crònica which would be a forgery if Pujades had died in 1635.
 However, the first historian to mention that a Second Part of the Crònica existed was the Franciscan friar Joan Roig i Jalpi in 1678.
 He wrote in the foreword of his Resumen... that the work is in French hands, see scan of page, which reveals that he read it because he praises it as "worth more, without comparison, than all the treasures of Venice."
-Friar Joan was born in 1624 and therefore only eleven in 1635 when Pujades allegedly died, which is solid proof that he either met Pujades in the 1640s or was given access to the manuscripts by de Marca or Fornés, making him the last to publish first-hand information.
-Furthermore, he was from the coastal town Blanes and shares the name 'Roig' with the first wife of Pujades from nearby Mataro, which is the subject of one of his works and a strong indication they were related.
+Friar Joan was born in 1624 and therefore only eleven in 1635 when Pujades allegedly died, which is solid proof that he either met Pujades in the 1640s or was given access to the manuscripts by de Marca or Fornés, making him the last to publish reliable, first-hand information.
+Furthermore, he was from the coastal town Blanes and shares the name 'Roig' with the first wife of Pujades from nearby Mataro, which is the subject of one of his works and indicates they could have been related.
 Of equal interest is the name 'Jalpi' which he shares with his cousin Josep de Jalpí i Juliá, the illustrious prior of Santa Maria de Meià.
-The personal relationship of the prior with Pujades will be covered below, including the prior's employment of his cousin to write a book about the priory.
+The prior's relationship with Pujades will be covered below, including employment of his cousin to write a book about the priory.
 Friar Joan became later its official 'examinador sinodal' for Girona and Barcelona and then 'provincial' of the entire Franciscan order in Catalonia.
-This closes the circle because it establishes that well-connected Franciscans had inside information about "The Pujades Affair" from the start.
+This closes the circle because it shows that the Franciscans had inside information about "The Pujades Affair" from the start.